dcmorton99/Bug-Report/Readme.md

 ### Visualization
 - At least 2 supported routes
     - Home shows all bugs
-    - Details displays the details of a bug and its Notes
+    - BugDetails displays the details of a bug and its Notes
 - Notes can only be added to a bug from the details view
 - Styling Indication on main page that bug is closed (color, strike-through, etc.)
 - No option to 'add note' once bug is closed